 If you take a second- actually stop and take a second- to look around Binghamton, you’ll see positive transformations happening all over our town.

 For so many years, Binghamton has been hated on.
-The local business industry went into decline, and our neighborhoods followed.
-Add to that devastation from floods and it's easy to understand why people have had a sour taste in their mouth, but things are changing in Binghamton and in a big way.
+Hard.
+The once-booming local business industry went into a sharp decline, and our neighborhoods soon followed.
+Add to that devastation from floods and it's easy to understand why people have had a sour taste in their mouth about Binghamton.
+But, things are changing and in a pretty massive way.

 Binghamton neighborhoods are rebuilding and downtown is beautifying.
-We may not be the industrial hub we once were, but we are emerging as a healthcare and education focused city and the negative mentality about this area is starting to change.
-People are slowing starting to realize that living in and around Binghamton isn't so bad after-all!
+People are joining forces to put a foot down to crime.
+Sure, Binghamton might not be the industrial hub we once were, but we are emerging as a healthcare and education focused city and the negative mentality about this area is starting to change.
+People are slowing starting to realize that living in and around Binghamton isn't so bad after all!

-There are so many reasons we love our town, and these are five of them.
+There are so many reasons that we love our town, and these are five of them

 One word: “spiedie.”
 Can I just tell you how many times I see the spiedie on national lists of ”must-try foods?”
 No kidding.
 People visit from all over the country for a taste of the iconic food that was born right here.
 That’s something to be proud of.
 The spiedie isn’t the only thing we have though.
 The Binghamton area has killer Italian food.
 I’ve lived all over the country, from coast to coast, and Binghamton has some of the most delicious Italian food that I’ve had anywhere.